-ALWAYS CHECK THE WEATHER BEFORE HEADING INTO A SLOT CANYON, DON'T PUT YOURSELF AT RISK OF A FLASH FLOOD!
+ALWAYS CHECK THE WEATHER BEFORE HEADING INTO A SLOT CANYON; DON'T PUT YOURSELF AT RISK OF A FLASH FLOOD!

 After splashing through several potholes and some easy downclimbs, we reached another drop of about 15 feet with a choice of rappelling off a deadman on left or downclimbing a suspect log on canyon right.
-We rigged the first rappel here, although in drier conditions, the logs might not be so slippery.
+We rigged the first rappel here, although, in drier conditions, the logs might not be so slippery.
 Once down this first drop, few opportunities of escape exist.

-The next rappel is about 75 feet from a tree on right LDC, it would probably be good to have a 200 ft rope for this one depending on where the anchor is setup.
+The next rappel is about 75 feet from a tree on right LDC.
+It would probably be good to have a 200 ft rope for this one depending on where the anchor is set up.
 We signed the canyon register and rigged our rappel.
-On the way down I had to clear the way of some deadfall/log jams that had been washed into the canyon and jammed into the chute.
+On the way down, I had to clear the way of some deadfall/log jams that had been washed into the canyon and jammed into the chute.
 I apparently missed one because the next rappeller got a jab in the ribs from a branch.
 2/3 of the way down is a semi-keeper, although it was full of logs one could use to arrange to climb out.
 Furthermore, those in the know could easily avoid getting into the pothole at all by maneuvering around it while on rappel.
-Continue to the bottom, but don't coil your rope after everyone is down, the next rappel is just over the enormous chockstone boulder.
+Continue to the bottom, but don't coil your rope after everyone is down; the next rappel is just over the enormous chockstone boulder.